TEAtech-TBKs/Stay-Organized/README.md

 # To-Do App

-A simple and responsive task manager built with **React** to help students stay organized, track assignments, and manage daily study goals effectively.
+A simple and responsive task manager built with **React** to help stay organized, track assignments, and manage daily goals effectively.

 ## Features